awesto/django-shop/docs/templatetags.rst

 Usage
 -----

+If no argument is given, the tag will just render all active products.
+The tag allows an optional argument ``objects``.
+It should be a queryset of Product objects.
+If given, the tag will render the given products only instead of all active products.

 ::

   {% load shop_tags %}
   {% products %}
+  {% products object_list %}

 In order to define your own template, override the template ``shop/templatetags/_products.html``.
 The tag adds a variable called